Enalean/tuleap-documentation-en/languages/en/administration-guide/subversion-migration.rst

 ======================================

 Starting Tuleap 10, a CLI tool is available to migrate a SVN core repository into SVN multi-repository plugin within the same project.

-To do this migration, as ``root`` on your Tuleap server, you have to run the following command:
+To do this migration, you have to run the following command as ``root`` on your Tuleap server:

 .. code-block:: bash